 If you're fed up with Facebook, you might decide that you want to delete your account.
 Perhaps you're finding it too addictive and want to take a break, or maybe you want to delete your account permanently for privacy reasons, or maybe you've simply found it's not the social network for you.
 You can choose to temporarily delete your Facebook account or permanently delete your Facebook account, depending on your reasons for leaving.
-Here, we guide you through both options.
+Here, we guide you through both options, showing you how to unsubscribe from Facebook.
 Also see: 13 best Facebook tips and tricks.

 First things first, it's important to understand the difference between the two options.
 You can delete your account temporarily so you can re-join at a later date, but all of your information such as friends and photos will remain in Facebook's hands.
 See: How to view most recent stories in Facebook's News Feed

 This first option is ideal if you plan on returning to the social network, and aren't too concerned about your information being stored on the web.
 Your entire Timeline will be taken offline, and no one will be able to search for you using Facebook's search functionality, but all you need to do is log back in to the account in order for it to instantly reappear.

 The second option is to permanently delete your Facebook account.
 If you think you'll ever want to return to your Facebook account and retrieve the content stored there such as photos, messages and statuses, you won't want to choose this option.
 As soon as you delete your account, this information can no longer be recovered.
 There is a way to download all of the information from your Facebook account before you delete it, though, which we'll explain later in this article.

 The first thing you'll need to do to deactivate your Facebook account – that's temporarily deleting your account as explained above – is log in.